DAGobertGans/docgen/_pages/org-eclipse-elk-layered-crossingMinimization-semiInteractive.md

 **Applies To:** | parents
 **Containing Groups:** | [crossingMinimization](org-eclipse-elk-layered-crossingMinimization)

 ### Description

 Preserves the order of nodes within a layer but still minimizes crossings between edges connecting long edge dummies.
+Derives the desired order from positions specified by the 'org.eclipse.elk.position' layout option.
 Requires a crossing minimization strategy that is able to process 'in-layer' constraints.